Here are 5 key questions to prep you for the coming days of the 2022 election season

 Democrats, of course, have an even-money chance of winning the presidency again in 2024 (remember, you can't draw anything from midterms about what it might mean for a presidential).
 But if a Republican does win the White House, Democrats' best hope of blunting a potential GOP president's agenda will likely be through the House.
 So they need to keep those losses to a minimum in these key, close House races to have a shot at doing that.
 A lot of this really depends on whether key Democratic groups show up to vote — or not.

-3. Can Democrats turn out their base voters with Trump not on the ballot?
+3. Can Democrats turn out their base voters with Donald Trump not on the ballot?

 Gen Z/Millennial voters also list abortion rights as their top voting concern, according to the latest NPR/PBS NewsHour/Marist poll, and it's clear Democratic activists are trying to use that to get them to the polls.
 But they are the group with the lowest level of interest in these elections.
 That's not atypical for a midterm election, but the gap between older voters and younger voters in the survey are exceedingly wide — 35 points.
 Democrats likely need youth voter turnout to be around 30% to do well, but that's likely going to be tough.
 Black voters are going to be key in tight Senate races, like Pennsylvania, Georgia and North Carolina, while Latinos are going to be key in Nevada (as will Asian American voters) and Arizona.
 But each of those latter groups list inflation and the cost of living as their top concern.